* Central bank filed court challenge against mandate change

 South Africa's headline consumer inflation rose slightly more than expected to 5.4 percent year-on-year in May from 5.3 percent in April, data showed.

 The rand held near seven-week lows on Thursday, while government bonds also weakened.
-(Additional reporting by Mfuneko Toyana; Editing by James Macharia and Jon Boyle)
+(Editing by James Macharia and Jon Boyle)